kamranahmedse/developer-roadmap/src/roadmaps/design-system/design-system.md

 jsonUrl: "/jsons/roadmaps/design-system.json"
 pdfUrl: "/pdfs/roadmaps/design-system.pdf"
 order: 13
-featuredTitle: "Design System"
+briefTitle: "Design System"
-featuredDescription: "Step by step guide to building a modern Design System"
+briefDescription: "Step by step guide to building a modern Design System"
 title: "Design System"
 description: "Learn how to create a design system with this step by step guide"
 isNew: false